Sean Cox

-Sean Francis Cox (born September 24, 1957) is an American lawyer and judge serving as the Chief United States district judge of the United States District Court for the Eastern District of Michigan.
+Sean Francis Cox (born September 24, 1957) is an American lawyer who served as a United States district judge of the United States District Court for the Eastern District of Michigan from 2006 to 2025.

 Education and career

-Cox was born in Detroit, Michigan.
+Cox was born in Detroit.
 He received a Bachelor of General Studies degree from the University of Michigan in 1979 and his Juris Doctor from the Detroit College of Law (now the Michigan State University College of Law) in 1983.
-Prior to joining the federal bench, Cox was a trial judge in Michigan for the Third Judicial Circuit Court in Wayne County, Michigan.
+Prior to joining the federal bench, Cox was a trial judge in Michigan for the Wayne County Circuit Court.
 He was appointed by Governor John Engler in 1996.
 Before that, Cox was in private practice in Michigan from 1983 to 1996.

 Federal judicial service

 President George W. Bush nominated Cox to the United States District Court for the Eastern District of Michigan on September 10, 2004, and renominated him on February 4, 2005, to fill a vacancy left by Judge Lawrence Paul Zatkoff.
-Due to the opposition of Michigan Senators Carl Levin and Debbie Stabenow, Cox's nomination was not voted on until June 8, 2006, when he was confirmed by voice vote.
+Due to the initial opposition of Michigan Senators Carl Levin and Debbie Stabenow, Cox's nomination was not voted on until June 8, 2006, when he was confirmed by voice vote.
 He received his commission on June 12, 2006.
-He became Chief Judge on February 21, 2022.
+He became chief judge on February 21, 2022, serving until his retirement on July 27, 2025.
+On February 28, 2025, it was announced that Cox would retire from the court to work on mediation, facilitation, and arbitration for JAMS.
+Cox retired on July 28, 2025.

+Notable cases

+In 2009, Cox presided over the case of Canadian citizens Timothy McGuire and James Ryan, who sued the Royal Oak, Michigan police department for false arrest after they witnessed but did not participate in an assault of a fellow passenger on a bus they were riding on.